-This symbol draws attention to the potential risk to the health and life of people.
-Not following this instruction may seriously affect the health of people or prove fatal.
+This symbol draws attention to the potential risks to human health and life in case of exposure.
+Failure to follow the corresponding advice entails serious consequences for human health and life in case of exposure.

 This symbol indicates a dangerous situation if the warning is not heeded.
-Not following this instruction could result in non-serious injury or damage.